reactwg/react-native-releases/docs/guide-release-process.md

 This will update the CHANGELOG.md file your repo.
 You'll probably need to reformat this and re-order the heading to keep the reverse-latest releases ordering.

+Once you've completed formatting, create a PR with your changes against `main`.

 ### Step 10: Create the Github Release

 Create a new [Github release](https://github.com/facebook/react-native/releases).